ProtoTSNet: Interpretable Multivariate Time Series Classification With Prototypical Parts: Related Work

 Post-hoc methods include model-agnostic approaches such as SHAP~\citep{lundberg2017shap} and LIME~\citep{ribeiro2016lime}, and model-specific techniques like Grad-CAM~\citep{selvaraju2020gradcam}.
 In time series classification, Grad-CAM has been adapted to identify both relevant temporal segments and significant features, though this requires a specific architectural design.

 MTEX-CNN~\citep{assaf2019mtex}, designed for multivariate time series, employs a two-stage architecture.
 The first stage processes input data of size $(T \times D)$, where $T$ denotes the temporal dimension and $D$ the number of features, using two-dimensional convolutions with $(k \times 1)$ kernels, independently processing each feature while retaining feature count and increasing channels.
 The second stage applies one-dimensional convolutions with $(k \times D)$ kernels temporally, followed by dense layers for classification.
-Grad-CAM is integrated with both stages to highlight feature contributions and temporal patterns.
-The method's reproducibility is limited, as no implementation was provided.
+Grad-CAM is then applied to intermediate layers of both stages to generate explanations, highlighting feature contributions in the first stage and important temporal segments in the second.
+The MTEX-CNN method's reproducibility is limited, as no implementation was provided.

 XCM~\citep{fauvel2021xcm}, another multivariate approach, extracts temporal and feature relevance in parallel rather than sequentially.
 It processes $(T \times D)$ input through two modules: one using $(k \times 1)$ kernels for feature processing and another applying one-dimensional convolutions with $(k \times D)$ kernels temporally.
 The outputs are combined and processed through additional convolutions and dense layers.
 The authors provided source code for both XCM and MTEX-CNN implementations, although our experiments did not replicate their reported performance.